vue-bridge/vue-bridge/packages/docs/guides/writing-compatible-code.md

-# Writing cross-compatible Vue code
+# How to write cross-compatible Vue code

 Writing cross-compatible Vue code is possible, but it comes with a few limitations and challenges.
 The goal of Vue-Bridge is to support authors in this process as far as possible.